Elsewhere (Set It Off album)

-Elsewhere is the fifth studio album by American band Set It Off.
+Elsewhere is the fifth studio album by American rock band Set It Off.
 The album was released on March 11, 2022, by record label Fearless Records, being their last album released under this label before going independent in 2023.
 It is also the band's first album after the departure of Dan Clermont, and as a three-piece group.

 Promotion and release

 The first single of the album before its announcement was "Skeleton" on October 29, 2021, which was accompanied with a music video.
 The second single, "Projector", was released on January 21, 2022, along with a music video.
 That same day, the band announced the official album's track listing and cover art.
 The third single of the album, "Who's in Control", was released on February 18.
 The fourth single of the album, "Why Do I", was released on April 26, with a music video.
 The fifth and last single of the album, "Dangerous", was released on November 4, with a music video.

 The band announced the "Welcome to Elsewhere tour" to promote the album in United States with special guests Stand Atlantic, As It Is and No Love for the Middle Child.
 The tour will take place on January and February 2022.
 In July, they announced the "Welcome to Elsewhere tour Part 2", hitting the road with Oximorrons, Rain City Drive, Concrete Castles and Weathers.

 They also announced a European tour with supporters Weathers, Cemetery Sun and Lizzy Farrall.